BR1py/itertree/docs/docs/tutorial.rst

 .. autofunction:: itertree.iTree.init_serializer()

 This method is implicit executed and set to the default serializing functions of itertree.
-The user might load his own functionalities explicit by using this method or he might overload the iTree class and the init_serializer() method with his own functionality (e.g. an xml export/import might be realized by this).
+The user might load his own functionalities explicit by using this method or he might overload the `iTree` class and the init_serializer() method with his own functionality (e.g. an xml export/import might be realized by this).

 ***************************
 iTree linked sub-trees
 ***************************

-The iTree objects can be merged to one main tree from different source files by using the iTreeLink class.
-The result is a merged iTree that contains all the linked subtrees.
-Beside the linking from different files links inside a iTree structure (internal links) can be defined too.
+The `iTree` objects can be merged to one main tree from different source files by using the iTreeLink class.
+The result is a merged `iTree` that contains all the linked subtrees.
+Beside the linking from different files links inside a `iTree` structure (internal links) can be defined too.

 Additionally the user can manipulate the linked items by making them local (covering) or by appending local items.
 The functionalities given here are limited to operations that do not imply a reordering of the elements in the tree.
 The reason for this is that the linked items cannot be reordered furthermore they gave the tree a fixed, static structure.
 E.g. mainly we have `append()` and `make_self_local()` functions and we cannot `appendleft()` or `insert()` because this would mean we have to reorder the other elements.
 A change of a linked structure can only be made by manipulating the original source structure.
 We allow only the localization of items that are a child of the linked root element, in deeper levels this is not possible.

-The local items in a linked iTree are integrated in the tree during the load process of the linked elements.
+The local items in a linked `iTree` are integrated in the tree during the load process of the linked elements.
 The identification is always made via the TagIdx of the item.
 The local storage of the tree contains iTreePlaceholder elements which will be replaced by the linked in elements during the load process.
 Those placeholders are needed to create the matching tag-idx combination for the real elements that should be kept after reload.
-In case the loaded structure is changed and and no matching item is found the iTreePlaceHolder items will remain in the iTree.
+In case the loaded structure is changed and and no matching item is found the iTreePlaceHolder items will remain in the `iTree`.
 All appended local items which are outside of the linked structure will be found at the end of the itertree.

-Local items can be manipuplated as normal iTree items with one exception.
+Local items can be manipuplated as normal `iTree` items with one exception.
 In case a local item is deleted and a matching linked item is available (was covered by the local item) the linked item will replace the local element after deletion.
 This means in this case a delete of an item will not reduce the numbers of the elements.
 If the local item has no corresponding linked item the number of children will decrease as usual.

 The linked items must be loaded by an explizit operation.
 They are not loaded automatically.
-The links must be loaded via the `load_links()` method which can be executed at any level of the tree and it will start loading all links in the subtree (use `load_links()` on the iTree root to be sure to load all links).
+The links must be loaded via the `load_links()` method which can be executed at any level of the tree and it will start loading all links in the subtree (use `load_links()` on the `iTree` root to be sure to load all links).
 The behavior in case of load erros can be switched between Exceptions or deleting invalid elements (delete_invalid_items parameter).
-In case of exceptions the iTree is in an incomplete load state and if the exception is kept this must be handled (e.g. copy original tree before loading and replace back).
-The commands for loading iTree files can be influenced by the `load_links` parameter (to activate or deactivate the link loading) during file load.
+In case of exceptions the `iTree` is in an incomplete load state and if the exception is kept this must be handled (e.g. copy original tree before loading and replace back).
+The commands for loading `iTree` files can be influenced by the `load_links` parameter (to activate or deactivate the link loading) during file load.

 .. warning:: The user must be aware that changing the source structure and local items in parallel might lead to unexpected results. **The identification of local items is always done via the TagIdx.** If we miss items during load placeholders are used to keep the TagIdx of the "real" local items.
 Normally those artefacts will be replaced during the load with linked items (if found) but in case of missmatches they will stay in the tree.
-Using wild linking in between different iTree elements can lead into very confusing situations especially if the user removes local items.
+Using wild linking in between different `iTree` elements can lead into very confusing situations especially if the user removes local items.
 We recommend to use the feature only in special cases where the source architecture is clearly defined and remains structural relative stable.
 For stability reasons we have also functional limitations in iTreeLink objects (e.g. we do allow only linking on not already linked elements (protection for circular definitions); local items cannot be linked items or temporary items).

 .. autofunction:: itertree.iTreeLink